ChrisZasa/MTXQC_documentation/03-Metmax-workflow.Rmd

-# Workflow for Metmax-extracted projects{#wf:metmax}

-## You want to follow this ...

-- in case you have measured samples and quantification standards by GC-MS
-- performed the annotation of intermediates in ChromaToF or vendor software
-- exported all information into `.txt` files
-- used metmax to extract peak areas / mass isotopomer distributions (MIDs)

-## Introduction

-This document describes how to use MTXQCvX2 in combination with metmax^[http://gmd.mpimp-golm.mpg.de/apps/metmax/default.htm].

-Historically, MTXQCvX2 has been developed and optimized for Maui-derived input files.
-The `MTXQCvX2-part4.Rmd` functions as a converter of metmax-derived files in order to create suitable input formats for `MTXQCvX-part1.Rmd`.

-This module could also be used to convert tables derived from other programs as long as they are stick with the herein described table formats.
-Mandatory columns are referenced in the text for each kind of input file.

-The general workflow of the NMTXQCvX2 project is briefly shown below in quick view.
-More detailed instructions are summarised in the following paragraphs.

-For more detailed explanations about the individual input parameter for each module of MTXQCvX2 please proceed to read the documentation about the individual modules and their knitting parameter.
-The relation of knitting parameter, input and output files are described in each section.

-## Quick view

-1. Generate input files: run `MTXQC_part4.Rmd`^[read here the instructions]
-2. Setup R-project and copy MTXQC-files
-3. Knit with parameter: `MTXQC_init.Rmd`
-4. Copy input files into corresponding folders
-5. Create annotation.csv and sample_extracts.csv files^[Details further down this document]
-6. Update metabolite names in `conversion_metabolite.csv`^[Column: Metabolite_manual]
-7. Define the internal standard and/or alkanes^[Also in conversion_metabolite.csv; see below paragraph Standards]
-8. Knit with parameter: `MTXQC_ExperimentalSetup.Rmd`
-9. Knit with parameter: `MTXQC_part1.Rmd`
-10. Knit with parameter: `MTXQC_part2.Rmd`
-11. If required - proceed with `MTXQC_part3.Rmd` for ManualValidation

-## Input files

-If you need an introduction about how to use metmax - have a look at the separate documentation `Metmax_intro`.

-The chapter \@ref(part4) `MTXQCvX_part4` explains in detail how to use this module to generate suitable input files.
+# Tutorial: MTXQCvX2 for for Metmax-extracted projects{#metmax}

+## Prerequisites

+- You have processed and annotated your intermediates in ChromaToF
+- You have defined the correct quantification masses in the reference search
+- You have exported the data in `.txt` files
+- You have used metmax^[http://gmd.mpimp-golm.mpg.de/apps/metmax/default.htm] to extract the data (see chapter \@ref(metmaxproc))

+## In a nutshell

+1. Setup a new R-project
+2. Copy MTXQCvX2 files
+3. *Knit with parameter:* `MTXQC_part4.Rmd`
+4. *Knit with parameter:* `MTXQC_init.Rmd`
+5. Copy input files into corresponding folders
+6. Create annotation.csv and sample_extracts.csv files (see section \@ref() \& \@ref())
+7. Modify metabolite names in `conversion_metabolite.csv` column **Metabolite_manual**
+8. Define the internal standard and/or alkanes in conversion_metabolite.csv (see section \@ref(definternal) \& \ref(defalkanes))
+9. *Knit with parameter:* `MTXQC_ExperimentalSetup.Rmd`
+10. *Knit with parameter:* `MTXQC_part1.Rmd`
+11. *Knit with parameter:* `MTXQC_part2.Rmd`
+12. If required - proceed with `MTXQC_part3.Rmd` for ManualValidation

+## Tutorial dataset

+## In detail
+R-projects provide a secure environment to handle your data from the processing in MTXQCvX2 until the final reports and analysis.
+Think about it as a big bubble containing and carrying all your data and analysis savely from one place to the other undisturbed of the outside changes.

+  * Open R-studio and create a new project following: `File -> New project -> New Project -> New Directory`
+  * Call the directory `tutorial_metmax` and the preferred subdirectory.
+  * I recommend to start each project in a new session (tick the box at the bottom of the dialogue box).

+### Copy MTXQCvX2 template files

+* Download the current version of MTXQCvX2 called fluffy adventure^[github.com/ChrisZasada/fluffy_adventure]
+* Open and extract the zip-folder
+* Copy all folders and files into your R-project `tutorial_metmax`

+### Process `MTXQC_init.Rmd`

+The module `MTXQC_init.Rmd` performs two important steps:
+  1. Check-up package installation
+  2. Creation of project-folder

+The project folder is supposed to provide a tidy structure while data processing and analysis and contains several pre-defined folder.
+Besides the following folders: `input`, `output` and `figures´ you see a detailed subfolder structure.
+You find more details about each folder and additional suggestion how to use project-folder in chapter \@ref(init).

+All you need to do is to process the `MTXQC_init.Rmd`.
+The following procedure is how you process all `.Rmd`-files of MTXQCvX2:

+  * Click on the small black triangle next to the ball of yarn in the R-Studio toolbar
+  * Choose `Knit with Parameters...`

+If the `.Rmd`-file contains defined parameters a shiny dialogue pops up and provides an interactive selection based on the document.
+In the case of `MTXQC_init.Rmd` you are asked to define a so-called project-folder.

+  * **Define the name of the project-folder:** qtx_london

+Check in the files tab of R-Studio, browse through it and get familiar with the structure.
+This is the home of your metabolomics projects data analysis.

+### Process MTXQC_part4

 ## Annotation-file